Feds settle suit alleging abuse by men detained after 9/11 - NewsBreak

 Feds settle suit alleging abuse by men detained after 9/11

-WASHINGTON — (AP) — The Justice Department on Tuesday settled a decades-old lawsuit filed by a group of men who were rounded up by the government in the weeks after the Sept.
-11, 2001, attacks and held in a federal jail in New York in conditions the department's own watchdog called abusive and harsh.
+The Justice Department settled a decades-old lawsuit on Tuesday filed by a group of men who were rounded up by the government in the weeks after the Sept.
+11, 2001 attacks and held in a federal jail in New York in conditions the department’s own watchdog called abusive and harsh.

 The settlement announced Tuesday calls for a $98,000 payout to be paid out among the six men who filed the suit and were held without terrorism charges at the Metropolitan Detention Center in Brooklyn.